Craft Elf crafts, projects, ideas, patterns, sewing, crochet, knitting and coloring pages Craft Elf

 • For ornaments such as Teddy Bears, tie a ribbon around it's neck or make a bow from ribbon and glue it on.

-• Personalize using an ultrafine permanent marker.
+• Personalize using an ultra fine permanent marker.

 how to make ornies from Cinnamon dough